Multi-Variant Execution at the Edge: : Multivariant Execution for Edge Computing

 In \autoref{multivariant}, we show the original static call graph for program bin2base64 (top of the figure), as well as the multivariant call graph generated with \tool (bottom of the figure).
 The grey nodes represent function variants, the green nodes function dispatchers and the yellow nodes are the original functions.
 The possible calls are represented by the directed edges.
 The original bin2base64 includes 3 functions. \tool generates 43 variants for the first function, none for the second and three for the third function. \tool introduces two dispatcher nodes, for the first and third functions.
 Each dispatcher is connected to the corresponding function variants, in order to invoke one variant randomly at runtime.

-In \autoref{listing:multivariant_template}, we illustrate the LLVM construction for the function dispatcher corresponding to the right most green node of \autoref{multivariant}.
-It first calls the random generator, which returns a value that is then used to invoke a specific function variant.
+The right most green node of \autoref{multivariant} is a function constructed as follows (See code in \autoref{dispatcher_code}).
+The function body first calls the random generator, which returns a value that is then used to invoke a specific function variant.
 It should be noted that the dispatcher function is constructed using the same signature as the original function.

 We implement the dispatchers with a switch-case structure to avoid indirect calls that can be susceptible to speculative execution based attacks \cite{Narayan2021Swivel}.
 The choice of a switch-case also avoids having multiple function definitions with the same signature, which could increase the attack surface in case the function signature is vulnerable \cite{johnson2021}.
 This also allows \tool to inline function variants inside the dispatcher, instead of defining them again.
 Here we trade security over performance, since dispatcher functions that perform indirect calls, instead of a switch-case, could improve the performance of the dispatchers as indirect calls have constant time.